What is a nerve?

-Doctors divide nerve injuries into 3 simple groups, and understanding the difference between these groups can help predict whether or not surgery to the nerve is required, and secondly whether the nerve is likely to work again.
+Doctors divide nerve injuries into three simple groups, and understanding the difference between these groups can help predict whether or not surgery to the nerve is required, and secondly whether the nerve is likely to work again.
 The names given to these types of injury are based on the Latin words which best describe the injuries.

 - Neuropraxia – This is where the nerve has been squashed or bruised, but the outer layer and the inner nerve fibres remain intact.
 The nerve stops working for a period of time (usually weeks).
 This type of injury usually does not need treatment.

 - Axonotmesis – This occurs when the nerve is crushed and the inner nerve fibres are damaged, but the outer layers remain intact.
 This type of injury is often caused by a ‘stretch’ of the nerve and around the wrist and hand usually does not need treatment.

 - Neurotmesis – The nerve has sustained significant damage and all layers of the nerve have been injured and are no longer in continuity.
 This is the most severe nerve injury.

 The majority of injuries we deal within the Fife Hand Service are OPEN injuries – the nerve has been cut in two by a knife or glass.
 These injuries are sometimes isolated, but often just one part of a more severe injury in which there may be damage to tendons, muscles and bone as well as the nerve.

 When a nerve is cut, it immediately loses all function.
 A cut nerve in the finger will produce loss of sensation along the side of the finger.
 A cut through one of the bigger nerves at the wrist gives numbness in the hand and loss of muscle function in the hand.
 The pattern of sensory and muscle loss is unique to each nerve, and it is usually possible to tell clinically whether the nerve has been cut or not just by examining the hand.

 What is the treatment?